-Inst struction and Assessment Ineffective Developing Skilled Accomplished LESSON DELIVERY (Standard 2: Content; Standard 4: Instruction; Standard 6: Collaboration and Communication) A teacher's explanations are unclear, incoherent, or inaccurate, and are generally ineffective in building student understanding.
-The teacher uses language that fails to engage students, is inappropriate to the content, and/or discourages independent or creative thinking.
-Teacher explanations are accurate and generally clear but the teacher may not fully clarify information based on students' questions about content or instructions for learning activities or the teacher may use some language that is developmentally inappropriate, leading to confusion or limiting discussion.
-Teacher explanations are clear and accurate.
-The teacher uses developmentally appropriate strategies and language designed to actively encourage independent, creative, and critical thinking.
-Teacher explanations are clear, coherent, and precise.
-The teacher uses well-timed, individualized, developmentally appropriate strategies and language designed to actively encourage independent, creative, and critical thinking, including the appropriate use of questions and discussion techniques.
-ASSESSMENT Sources of Evidence: Formal Observation Classroom Walkthroughs/ Informal Observations The teacher fails to address student confusion or frustration and does not use effective questioning techniques during the lesson.
+Inst Instruction and Assessment Ineffective Developing Skilled Accomplished STRUCTION AND LESSON DELIVERY A teacher's explanations are unclear, Teacher explanations are accurate and Teacher explanations are clear and Teacher explanations are clear, coherent, 1 Stanuaru 4. mstruction. incoherent, or inaccurate, and are generally clear but the teacher may not accurate.
+The teacher uses and precise.
+The teacher uses well-timed, generally ineffective in building student fully clarify information based on students' developmentally appropriate strategies individualized, developmentally Standard 6: Collaboration understanding.
+The teacher uses language questions about content or instructions for and language designed to actively appropriate strategies and language and Communication) that fails to engage students, is inappropriate to the content, and/or learning activities or the teacher may use some language that is developmentally encourage independent, creative, and critical thinking. designed to actively encourage independent, creative, and critical discourages independent or creative inappropriate, leading to confusion or thinking, including the appropriate use of Ž thinking. limiting discussion. questions and discussion techniques.
+Sources of Evidence:

+uction and Assessment

+Ineffective Developing Skilled Accomplished

+Formal Observation Classroom Walkthroughs/ Informal Observations The teacher fails to address student confusion or frustration and does not use effective questioning techniques during the lesson.
 The lesson is almost entirely teacher-directed.
 The teacher re-explains topics when students show confusion, but is not always able to provide an effective alternative explanation.
 The teacher attempts to employ purposeful questioning techniques, but may confuse students with the phrasing or timing of questions.
 The lesson is primarily teacher-directed.
 The teacher effectively addresses confusion by re-explaining topics when asked and ensuring understanding.
 The teacher employs effective, purposeful questioning techniques during instruction.
 The lesson is a balance of teacher-directed instruction and student-led learning.
+The teacher accurately anticipates confusion by presenting information multiple formats and clarifying content before students ask questions.
+The teacher develops high-level understathrough effective uses of varied leve questions.
+The lesson is student-led, the teacher in the role of facilitator.

+Evidence

-The teacher accurately anticipates confusion by presenting information in multiple formats and clarifying content before students ask questions.
-The teacher develops high-level understanding through effective uses of varied levels of questions.
-The lesson is student-led, with the teacher in the role of facilitator.
-INSTRUCTION AND Evidence DIFFERENTIATION (Standard 1: Students; Standard 4: Instruction) Sources of Evidence: Pre-Conference Formal Observation Classroom Walkthroughs/ Informal Observations The teacher does not attempt to make the lesson accessible and challenging for most students, or attempts are developmentally inappropriate.
+DIFFERENTIATION (Standard 1: Students; Standard 4: Instruction) Sources of Evidence: Pre-Conference Formal Observation Classroom Walkthroughs/ Informal Observations The teacher does not attempt to make the lesson accessible and challenging for most students, or attempts are developmentally inappropriate.
 The teacher relies on a single strategy or alternate set of materials to make the lesson accessible to most students though some students may not be able to access certain parts of the lesson and/or some may not be challenged.
-The teacher supports the learning needs of students through a variety of strategies, materials, and/or pacing that make learning accessible and challenging for the group The teacher matches strategies, materials, and/or pacing to students' individual needs, to make learning accessible and challenging for all students in the classroom.
-The teacher effectively uses independent, collaborative and wholeclass instruction to support individual learning goals and provides varied options for how students will demonstrate mastery.
+The teacher supports the learning needs of students through a variety of strategies, materials, and/or pacing that make learning accessible and challenging for the group The teacher matches strategies, mat and/or pacing to students' individual needs, to make learning accessible a challenging for all students in the classroom.
+The teacher effectively unidependent, collaborative and who class instruction to support individual learning goals and provides varied of for how students will demonstrate mastery.

+Evidence